ThimBoer/cypress-crash-course/README.md

 Follow these steps to set up your Angular app and Cypress:

 ### 1. Clone the Angular Application
+Create a folder on your local machine.
+Open your code editor (preferably Visual studio code).
+Add the created folder as a workspace.
+Open a new terminal inside visual studio code.
+Add the following command to your terminal

 Clone the repository from GitHub:
 ```bash